wyleyr/recursewithless-site/cv.md

   - Created interactive interfaces for linguistic research data (React, Bootstrap, Docker and other modern Web technologies)
-  - Developed metadata transformations to make archived research data discoverable on the Web (HTML, XML, XSLT)
+  - Developed metadata transformations to make archived research data discoverable on the Web (HTML, CSS, XML, XSLT)
   - Archived linguistic research data and metadata in collaboration with other researchers
   - Reduced technical debt and maintenance load for internal database